hack4faith/james/Challenge01-Historical-Context.md

 **#Hack4Faith:**

-TO DO -- NEEDS EXAMPLES OF FAITH PHRASES...
 Write 4 faith phrases that are your takeaways from this challenge.
+(Note: A "faith phrase" is a statement affirming something you learned or an action you intend to take.
+For example, a "faith phrase" could start with, "From this study..." followed by,  "I am more confident in God's great love for me."
+Or, "From this study...
+I will choose to be more gracious to those that have less or more than me." etc.)
 1. Phrase -
 1. Phrase -
 1. Phrase -